NBISweden/workshop-reproducible-research/docs/jupyter.md

 ![alt text](jupyter_empty_nb.png)

 ## The very basics
 Jupyter notebooks are made up out of cells, and you are currently standing in the first cell in your notebook.
 The fact that it's green indicates that it's in "edit mode", so you can write stuff in it.
-Cells in Jypyter notebooks can be of two types: markdown or code.
+Cells in Jupyter notebooks can be of two types: markdown or code.

 * Markdown - These cells contain static material such as captions, text, lists, images and so on.
 You express this using Markdown, which is a lightweight markup language.
 Markdown documents can then be converted to other formats for viewing (the document you're reading now is written in Markdown and then converted to HTML).
 The format is discussed a little more in detail in the [R Markdown tutorial](rmarkdown.md).
 Jupyter Notebook uses a dialect of Markdown called GitHub Flavored Markdown, which is described [here](https://guides.github.com/features/mastering-markdown/).
 * Code - These are the cells that actually do something, just as code chunks do in R Markdown.
 You can write code in dozens of languages and all do all kinds of clever tricks.
 You then run the code cell and any output the code generates, such as text or figures, will be displayed beneath the cell.
 We will get back to this in much more detail, but for now it's enough to understand that code cells are for executing code that is interpreted by a kernel (in this case the Python version in your Conda environment).